haxeui/haxeui-core/README.md

 The `init` function can take an optional `Dynamic` argument that allows certain options to be passed to the host framework.
 Please refer to each specific backend on how to use these.

-One the toolkit has been initialised components can be added in one of two ways:
+Once the toolkit has been initialised components can be added in one of two ways:

 <h3>Adding components using Haxe code</h3>
 Using haxeui components in haxe code is simple and easy: